linode/apl-core/README.md

 helm install -f values.yaml otomi otomi/otomi
 ```

-When the installer has finished, copy the URL and the generated password from the bottom of the logs of the installer job (in the default namespace).
-Now complete the [post-installion steps](https://otomi.io/docs/installation/post-install/).
+When the installer job has finished, copy the URL and the generated password from the bottom of the logs of the job (in the default namespace). and complete the [post-installion steps](https://otomi.io/docs/installation/post-install/).

 After installing Otomi, you can use [Otomi Console](https://otomi.io/docs/console/) to access all integrated applications and use the self-service features to create new Knative services, publicly expose pre-deployed services, create secrets and create Kubernetes Jobs / Cron Jobs.